smart-data-models/dataModel.STAT-DCAT-AP/Dataset/doc/spec_DE.md

     dimension:
       description: 'This property links to a component that identifies observations, e.g. the time to which the observation applies, or a geographic region which the observation covers.
 Dimension is a conceptual entity that applies to all distribution formats, e.g. in case a dataset is provided both in SDMX and in Data Cube.'
       items:
         description: Property.
-Each one of th dimensions related to the item
+Each one of the dimensions related to the item
         type: string
       type: array
       x-ngsi: